 TikTok’s youthful target demographic and the nature of the content people create and share on the platform have put the app’s privacy aspects in the spotlight in recent months.
-Also, questions about where TikTok data is stored has led people to raise questions about who might have access to that data.
+Also, questions about where TikTok stores data that’s been collected has led people to raise questions about who might have access to that data.

 Our researchers looked at TikTok’s privacy statement, the permissions the app required on Android and iOS, the information the Android app sends to servers, as well as the app’s privacy controls for uploaded content.
-This analysis is meant to help you better evaluate how TikTok handles privacy.
-In turn, you can decide whether you, your organization, or others you are responsible for should use it.
+This analysis is meant to help you better evaluate TikTok’s security risks and how the app handles privacy.
+In turn, you can decide whether you, your organisation, or others you are responsible for should use it.

-What you need to know about TikTok's security issues
+What you need to know about TikTok app security

 TikTok app permissions include personal information and device control